 Skip to code content (skip section selection)

-(c) Public Notice and Opportunity to Comment.
-Upon submission of the People Place Permit application, the prospective Steward shall post the site(s) with one or more Notices of Application provided by Public Works for a period of 10 calendar days.
+1 Upon submission of an application for a Sidewalk Shared Space, or a Curbside Shared Space where the proposal would result in Temporary Closure, the prospective Permittee shall post the site(s) with one or more Notices of Application provided by Public Works for a period of ten calendar days.
 The Notice(s) shall be posted in a location acceptable to Public Works.
-The prospective Steward shall submit to Public Works photographic evidence that the Notice(s) were posted appropriately.
-The prospective Steward shall remove the Notice of Application the day after expiration of the 10-day notice period.
-Public Works shall accept public comments on the Notice of Application for 10 calendar days from the first day the Notice was posted at the site(s).
+The prospective Permittee shall submit to Public Works photographic evidence that the Notice(s) were posted appropriately.
+The prospective Permittee shall remove the Notice of Application the day after expiration of the ten-day notice period.
+Public Works shall accept public comments on the Notice of Application for ten calendar days from the first day the Notice was posted at the site(s).

 (4) The Notice may include notice of public hearing by the Entertainment Commission if proposed activities fall within the purview of the Entertainment Commission described in Administrative Code Section 94A.4(c).

-(e) Permit Issuance and Conditions of Approval; Grant of Exceptions.
+(d) Permit Issuance and Conditions of Approval.